gardener/gardener/docs/development/secrets_management.md

   - In phase 1, servers still use their old/existing certificates to allow clients to update their CA bundle used for verification of the servers' certificates.
   - In phase 2, the old CA is dropped, hence servers need to get a certificate signed by the new/current CA. At this point in time, clients have already adapted their CA bundles.

-#### Always Sign Server Certificates with Current CA

-In case you control all clients and update them at the same time as the server, it is possible to make the secrets manager generate even server certificates with the new/current CA.
+> :bulb: **Sign Server Certificates with Current CA, in case you control all clients and update them at the same time as the server**.
+It is possible to make the secrets manager generate even server certificates with the new/current CA.
-This can help to prevent certificate mismatches when the CA bundle is already exchanged while the server still serves with a certificate signed by a CA no longer part of the bundle.
+> This can help to prevent certificate mismatches when the CA bundle is already exchanged while the server still serves with a certificate signed by a CA no longer part of the bundle.

 Let's consider the two following examples:

 1. `gardenlet` deploys a webhook server (`gardener-resource-manager`) and a corresponding `MutatingWebhookConfiguration` at the same time.
 In this case, the server certificate should be generated with the new/current CA to avoid above mentioned certificate mismatches during a CA rotation.
 2. `gardenlet` deploys a server (`etcd`) in one step, and a client (`kube-apiserver`) in a subsequent step.
 In this case, the default behaviour should apply (server certificate should be signed by old/existing CA).

-#### Always Sign Client Certificate with Old CA

-In the unusual case where the client is deployed before the server, it might be useful to always use the old CA for signing the client's certificate.
+> :bulb: **Sign Client Certificate with Old CA, in the unusual case where the client is deployed before the server**.
+It might be useful to always use the old CA for signing the client's certificate.
-This can help to prevent certificate mismatches when the client already gets a new certificate while the server still only accepts certificates signed by the old CA.
+> This can help to prevent certificate mismatches when the client already gets a new certificate while the server still only accepts certificates signed by the old CA.

 Let's consider the following example: